rowanmanning/conifer/ROADMAP.md

 Support other formats
 ---------------------

-It'd be good to add a few more formats.
-Ideas
-(feel free to add):
+It'd be good to maybe add a few more formats, potentially as plugins.
+Ideas (feel free to add):

- * YAML
  * INI

+Also, I may split everything except JSON out of the core and into plugins.

 Imports